sebasgo/pi-dawn/README.rst

 Raspberry Pi Sunrise Alarm
 ==========================

-Use a Raspberry Pi connected to WS2801-based RGP LED strip to wake you up in the morning.
+Use a Raspberry Pi connected to WS2801-based RGB LED strip to wake you up in the morning.

 Development